rocky-linux/documentation/en/rocky/8/admin_guide/08-process.md

 | `TIME+`   | Processor usage time. |
 | `COMMAND` | Command executed.     |

-The `top` command allows to control the processes in real time and in interactive mode.
+The `top` command allows control of the processes in real time and in interactive mode.

 ### `pgrep` and `pkill` commands